-tum channel capacity of the resulting hybrid circuit (see Fig. 1).
-Alice attempts to store a diary in the evolving set of qubits by applying random unitaries, and wins when the resulting hybrid circuit has a finite quantum channel capacity.
-While Eve attempts to destroy the diary by applying measurements at random qubits and wins when the resulting hybrid circuit has zero quantum channel capacity.
+In this work, we investigate an information game (see Fig. 1) to determine the coherence resource requirements for quantum communication in monitored quantum dynamics.
+This game involves two opponents, Alice and Eve, who compete by applying random unitary and measurements in an attempt to maintain or destroy the quantum channel capacity of the resulting hybrid circuit (see Fig. 1).
+Alice attempts to store and maintain a diary in the evolving set of qubits by applying random unitaries, and wins when the resulting hybrid circuit has a finite quantum channel capacity.
+While Eve attempts to destroy the diary by applying local Pauli measurements and wins when the resulting hybrid circuit has zero quantum channel capacity.
 By restricting the coherence resource generating or destroying operations of each opponent, we learn about the coherence requirements for quantum communication by observing who wins the information game.

-A sensible study of a resource theory first starts with an investigation to what the resource free states and operations can be accomplished, and then studies the additional tasks achievable with the aid of various resource generating operations.
-Our investigation directs this approach at understanding the coherence resource theory defined with the X Pauli basis: first in section III, we consider random circuits in which Alice and Eve are restricted to only perform Incoherent Operations; then in section IV, we allow Eve to perform coherence generation operations; and then in section V we also allow Alice to perform coherence generation operations.
-We further assume that Alice and Eve can only apply operations probabilistically, such that the information game can be considered as a random circuit composed of a sequence of N steps, where at each step, n, one of the following operations are performed with a given probability:
+A sensible study of a resource theory first starts with an investigation to what the resource free states and operations can accomplished, and then studies the additional tasks achievable with the aid of various resource generating operations.
+Our investigation follows this approach guided by the coherence resource theory defined with the X Pauli basis: first in section III, we consider games in which Alice and Eve are restricted to only perform Incoherent Operations; then in section IV, we allow Eve to perform coherence generation operations; and then in section V we also allow Alice to perform coherence generation operations.